Treehouse TV: As a channel (1997–present)

-In early 1996, it was announced that YTV was looking to move its preschool-oriented programming intro a separate network.
+In early 1996, it was announced that YTV was looking to move its preschool-oriented programming into a separate network.
 It was announced in the first half of April 1996, that YTV was developing a spin-off network targeted towards preschoolers named Treehouse TV, and solicited letters supporting the network for the CRTC and Treehouse on-air.
 The network's president, Patricia Macdonald, said she had "done a lot of research that led us to the conclusion that the kids market is underserved."
 On September 4, the CRTC approved YTV's request to launch Treehouse TV.

 The Treehouse channel launched on November 1, 1997, at 8:00 a.m.
 EST. For a few months, The Treehouse block on YTV continued to air alongside the channel.
 In 1998, the Treehouse block was replaced by YTV Jr., an unhosted block.

 Like the Treehouse block, the Treehouse channel was commercial-free, opting instead to show interstitial shorts in between shows.
 These shorts featured a new set of characters who lived in Treetown.
 However, the PJs (program jockeys) from the original Treehouse block did not return for the Treehouse channel, although PJ Katie's Farm reran on Treehouse throughout 1999.

 In March 2005, Corus Entertainment began offering a video on demand service called Treehouse On Demand to cable providers such as Rogers Cable and Cogeco, delivering content from Treehouse TV.
 It is offered as a free service to customers who subscribe to each providers digital cable service.
 Some providers such as SaskTel offer it as a standalone premium subscription service.
 Between June 2015 and May 2019, Corus operated TreehouseGO, a TV Everywhere service available on iOS and Android devices.